-1.)
-Statement from Employer, including start and current/end dates, which encompasses at least 12 months prior to the census date.
-Student employment, such as work-study, receipt of stipends, and/or fellowship, research or teaching assistant positions do not qualify as a basis for establishing domicile.
+(1) Statement from Employer, including start and current/end dates, which encompasses at least 12 months prior to the census date.
+Student employment, such as work-study, receipt of stipends, fellowship, research or teaching assistant positions, does not qualify as a basis for establishing domicile.

-- 2.)
-Lease or Rental Agreement/Contract of real property, other than campus housing, which encompasses at least 12 months prior to the census date.
-If this document is provided as the sole basis of a domicile, it must be accompanied by at least three documents that support the maintenance of this residence for at least 12 months prior to the census date, as follows: - · Texas high school transcript - Texas college or university transcript - Permanent Texas Driver's License (at least one-year-old)Generally, the license expiration date minus the date of enrollment should not exceed three years. - · Texas Voter Registration Card - Texas vehicle registration - · Cancelled checks - Utility bill (electric, telephone, water or cable) for the year preceding enrollment - Federal income tax return for the previous year - 3.)
-Copy of one of the documents below, which must be (a) accomplished and maintained for at least 12 months prior to the census date and (b) accompanied by at least one of the documents above, as follows: - Title to real property in Texas - Marriage certificate with documentation to support that the spouse is a domiciliary of Texas - Ownership of a business in Texas with documentation to support that (a) the business is a partnership or corporation and (b) it is owned by the student or dependent student's parent(s) - State or local licenses to conduct business or practice a profession in Texas
+(2) Lease or Rental Agreement/Contract of real property, other than campus housing, which encompasses at least 12 months prior to the census date.
+If this document is provided as the sole basis of a domicile, it must be accompanied by at least three documents that support the maintenance of this residence for at least 12 months prior to the census date, as follows:

+- Texas high school transcript - Texas college or university transcript

+• Permanent Texas Driver's License (at least one-year-old)

+Generally, the license expiration date minus the date of enrollment should not exceed three years.

+- Texas Voter Registration Card

+- Texas vehicle registration

+- Bank statements or cancelled checks

+- Utility bill (electric, telephone, water or cable) for the year preceding enrollment

+- Federal income tax return for the previous year

+(3) Copy of one of the documents below, which must be (a) accomplished and maintained for at least 12 months prior to the census date and (b) accompanied by at least one of the documents above, as follows:

+- Title to real property in Texas - Marriage certificate with documentation to support that the spouse is a domiciliary of Texas - Ownership of a business in Texas with documentation to support that (a) the business is a partnership or corporation and (b) it is owned by the student or dependent student's parent(s) - State or local licenses to conduct business or practice a profession in Texas

-Persons, and their dependents, who do not live in the college district but who own property that is subject to ad valorem taxation by the College's taxing district, are also classified as In-District students.
-Evidence of ownership of such property shall be a current certificate of payment provided by the Tax-Assessor Collector of either Starr or Hidalgo counties.
-It must be submitted with the application for admission to the College and will be retained by the College.
-This evidence must be re-submitted annually.
-Dependents of property owners must submit a copy of the prior year's income tax form listing the student as a dependent.
-Foreign students are not eligible for the waiver.
+Persons and their dependents, who do not live in the STC district, but who own property that is subject to ad valorem taxation by the STC taxing district, are also classified as "in-district" students.
+Proof of ownership of such property is a current certificate of payment provided by the Tax-Assessor Collector of either Starr or Hidalgo counties, which must be submitted with the Application for Admission, re-submitted annually and retained by the College.
+Dependents of property owners must submit a copy of the income tax return for the previous year, listing the student as a dependent.